-With added traction and control on wet and snowy conditions and much more to offer than an all-season tire.
-It comes with 65,000 mile limited warranty which means it has come to deliver lasting performance and it is available in 33 sizes to fit more than 60% of sedans, minivans and CUVs on the road today as stated by Bridgestone.
+The tire comes with a 65,000-mile limited warranty which means it has come to deliver lasting performance and it is available in 33 sizes to fit more than 60% of sedans, minivans, and CUVs on the road today, as stated by Bridgestone.

-So, if you are not satisfied with your purchase, you can return and exchange this tire within 90-Days.
-Also, you get 65,000 miles warranty from Firestone.
+So, if you are not satisfied with your purchase, you can return and exchange this tire within 90-days.

-HydroGrip: The WeatherGrip includes full-depth grooves and an open shoulder slot that enhances water evacuation on wet surface as well as a rounded footprint that help reduce the risk of hydroplaning.
+HydroGrip: The WeatherGrip includes full-depth grooves and an open shoulder slot that enhances water evacuation on the wet surface, as well as a rounded footprint that helps reduce the risk of hydroplaning.

-As stated earlier the WeatherGrip is designed for drivers of sedans, minivans and CUVs who want to be in control and don’t want to have to worry about swapping tires in multiple seasons.
+As stated earlier, the WeatherGrip is designed for drivers of sedans, minivans, and CUVs who want to be in control and do not want to have to worry about swapping tires in multiple seasons.

-However, for drivers who live where there can be frequent extreme snow and icy conditions, extreme snow storm and serious frequent winter conditions then a dedicated winter tire will still be the best choice to pick.
+However, for drivers who live where there can be frequent extreme snow and icy conditions, extreme snowstorm, and serious frequent winter conditions then a dedicated winter tire will still be the best choice to pick.

-But for drivers with infrequent heavy snow, not too much of ice, or just light snow conditions then the Firestone WeatherGrip will be a good choice to pick without worrying about any other season all year round.
+But for drivers with infrequent heavy snow, not too much ice, or just light snow conditions then the Firestone WeatherGrip will be a good choice to pick without worrying about any other season all year round.

 “Drivers today are looking for durable, dependable tires that work hard and keep them in control in every driving season,” said Erik Seidel, president, consumer replacement tire sales, U.S. and Canada, Bridgestone Americas Tire Operations.
 “This is why we built the Firestone WeatherGrip tire to provide enhanced grip in wet and winter conditions, so drivers can confidently take on any forecast.”